mcsherrylabs/sss.openstar/sss.asado-node/README.md

 ```bash
 . run_nodes bob SERVICE
 ```
-Assuming alice is configured in the nodes.conf - call it for a core node named 'bob' as follows
+Assuming alice is configured in the nodes.conf - call it for a core node named 'alice' as follows
 ```bash
 . run_nodes alice CORE
 ```